ArtiDjeims/T-Vibe---YT-Remote/README.md

 # T&Vibe - YT Remote

-T&Vibe is an App That Turns Your Phone Into YouTube Remote.
+T&Vibe is an App allows you to control your PC with your phone, as it was a youtube remote.

 This repo contains:
   - T&Vibe Source Code